-By 2020, it’s predicted that smart contracts and tokens will be widely used to track transactions related to specific content.
+By 2020, the prediction that may go by the saying that smart contracts and tokens will be widely used to track transactions related to specific content.
 This way, owners can keep track of whether something is done illegally and can protect their content against piracy.

-While not all transactions can be tracked, it’s still a great solution to at least minimize damage and losses that piracy brings to these artists.
+While it is not possible to track all transactions, it’s still a great solution to at least minimize damage and losses that piracy brings to these artists.
 This will give artists enough confidence to post their work without being too worried about losing profit.

 Wide Use of Cryptocurrency

 It’s obvious that the usage of cryptocurrency will go beyond where it’s being used today.
 In fact, the entertainment industry has already started exploring this as a means to make sales.
 Let’s take Fight to Fame as an example.